 A short 10-minute drive by open-air safari truck will take you from Great Harbor to White Bay for some fun in the sun.
 The white sand beach of White Bay is the draw to this part of the island.
 Upon arrival, you are free to swim, beach comb, or visit one of the small rustic bars, restaurants and boutiques that dot the beach area.
 Facilities are limited, but some chairs may be found available for rent.
 Meet the truck at your leisure for the return to the ship.

 Please note: This beach transfer is very basic; the vehicle is used is a rustic, open-air truck with bench-style seating.
 Guests are advised that alternative transportation options are available for hire, including water taxis and regular taxi services.
 The walk to White Bay is approximately 20-minutes over the hillside (30-minutes along the coast).
-The transfer schedule will be published onboard; the frequency and capacity of this transfer cannot be guaranteed.
-Silversea Cruises, Ltd cannot be held responsible for delays or the availability of seats on the return transfer.
+The frequency and capacity of this transfer cannot be guaranteed therefore guests are recommended to book their ticket in advance.
+Return time is at guests` leisure and Silversea cannot be held responsible for delays or the availability of seats on the return transfer.
 The vehicle requires a high step to embark and disembark, which may be challenging for guests with mobility issues.
 This transfer is not suitable for guests who utilise a wheelchair.

 Tortola's smaller sister island, Virgin Gorda, boasts the British Virgin Islands' main attraction - the Baths.
 Board the boat at Road Harbour pier for your cruise along Sir Francis Drake Channel toward Virgin Gorda.
 The famous waterway has seen scores of pirates and buccaneers who once plied their profitable trade here.